GDDevTools/devtools-protocol/GDP_Domains_Reference.md

-# GD DevTools Protocol Domains Reference
+GD DevTools Protocol Domains Reference (INCOMPLETE)
+---

 Except from some derivations (such as `Browser` domain renamed to `Game`), this api is similar to the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) so if you're familiar with it then there shouldn't be any issues working with this :D

-**Note** that this reference ==only documents what's currently available in the mod itself==, so don't expect every features of CDP available (especially the early releases of the mod)
+> **Note** that this reference ==only documents what's currently available in the mod itself==, so don't expect every features of CDP available (especially the early releases of the mod)
+>

-**Note 2** most of this docs will sound similar to the docs from the aforementioned protocol and it's intended.
+> **Note 2** most of this docs will sound similar to the docs from the aforementioned protocol and it's intended.
 Don't ask anything about that.

 ## `DOM` Domain